 Given this web of trade-offs, extractives bear significant responsibility in how they manage their own operations, as well as their downstream supply chain.

-There are many examples of initiatives that deliver on both a responsible agenda and operational efficiencies, such as the use of onsite renewable energy and digitised extractive technologies.
-In addition, a restructuring of assets in line with a strategy that supports both operational decarbonisation, as well as the broader societal agenda to transition to a low-carbon economy, offers the potential for a more financially, operationally and reputationally resilient organisation.
+There are many examples of initiatives that deliver on both a responsible agenda and operational efficiencies, such as the use of onsite renewable energy and digitized extractive technologies.
+In addition, a restructuring of assets in line with a strategy that supports both operational decarbonization, as well as the broader societal agenda to transition to a low-carbon economy, offers the potential for a more financially, operationally and reputationally resilient organization.
 A restructured portfolio, competitively positioned for responsible business, will reduce the exposure of balance sheets to oil price fluctuations and the risk of impairment to fossil fuel assets, while also delivering on global sustainability objectives.

 Moving toward a truly responsible portfolio will also bring new strategic challenges.
 The advantaged portfolio concept highlights the need to ensure portfolios are ready to survive various scenarios.
 For example, today resilience under different climate scenarios is a core challenge for the extractives sector.
 Some of the more ambitious climate scenario pathways represent upending key commodity markets and drastic price shifts over the coming decade and beyond.

-With greater societal and environmental responsibility, and the increased focus on the future of the industry, organisations can expect more scrutiny on how they choose to sell their products.
+With greater societal and environmental responsibility, and the increased focus on the future of the industry, organizations can expect more scrutiny on how they choose to sell their products.
 It is not enough to make decisions through only an economic lens; a truly responsible business should challenge itself to ensure that its products are sold to those who share a commitment to responsible usage.

 Extractives have a unique capacity to generate wealth and support development if well managed.
 For example, consider the metals required to make a smartphone or tablet.
 A responsible miner may opt to sell to those with recycling commitments, or commitments to ensuring the technology is enabling improved communication or education.